Table of Content

 en

 (for English).
-This is the language you selected when you created your project.translation_files_expression: A path expression that reflects the file/directory structure of your translation files.
-The expression must contain the <lang> keyword, denoting where the file paths differentiate per language, e.g.
+This is the language you selected when you created your project.translation_files_expression: A path expression that reflects your translation files' file/directory structure.
+The expression must contain the <lang> keyword, denoting where the file paths differentiate per language, e.g.,

 translations/po/<lang>.po